EnviroDIY/ModularSensors/a/kn_depth/ReadMe.md

-# kn_depth - short for keller Nanolevel Depth Monitor
+# kn_depth - keller Nanolevel Depth Monitor

-A ruggidized Modular Sensors Library optomized for a few pieces of communications hardware.
+A ruggidized data logger using the Keller Nanolevel and XbeeWiFi module using the Modular Sensors Library.

 Data Portals configured through a SD card, for more reliable testing and scaling.
+The same .hex can be deployed to many systems, and configured throuhg

 To use the internet viewing capability you need a data portal account - sites supported (http://data.envirodiy.org/).
 After you have registered the site and sensors, the portal will generate a registration token and universally unique identifier (UUID) for each site and further UUID's for each variable.